 Some words in the English language are so similar that it’s confusing to know which version should be used in specific contexts, for example, ‘affect’ vs. ‘effect’.
 This game will test your students on the different uses of homonyms through fun, interactive quizzes and help them get to grips with trickier aspects of semantic and lexical concepts.

 Quizzes are a great way to consolidate your pupil’s knowledge and skills regarding punctuation.
 Kids will learn and practise using punctuation, such as commas, speech marks, colons, semicolons, full stops, exclamation marks, question marks and apostrophes, while engaging with interactive quizzes.

 The Skillwise website is a part of the BBC Teach initiative and provides a wide range of teaching resources and printable games for you to play with your pupils to teach them all about English grammar.
 In these interactive lesson starters, your pupils will learn different word types and explore verbs, nouns, adjectives, adverbs, pronouns and connectives.

-Getting your students to practice tongue twisters is a great way to introduce some silliness and fun into the classroom.
+Getting your students to practise tongue twisters is a great way to introduce some silliness and fun into the classroom.
 Encourage students to pair up and see who can say a tongue twister quickly without messing up their pronunciation.
-Tongue twisters also are a great way to work on one or two sounds at a time to get the pronunciation just right if a student is struggling with a particular set of speech sounds or vocabulary.
+This game is great for practising phonics in the classroom as students can work on one or two sounds at a time to get the pronunciation right.

 Need more games for KS3?

-All of the games listed above can be played seamlessly on a Promethean interactive display.
+You can play all of the exciting games listed here seamlessly on a Promethean ActivPanel interactive display.
 The online games can be downloaded and played from the display and also mirrored onto student devices for ultimate engagement.

 Are you interested in learning more?
 Speak with a Promethean expert and request your FREE demo today!